-Eating raw fruits is undesirable as it contains tannins, and therefore causes bitterly astringent effect on the tongue, palates and throat.
-Although not life threatening, chewing langasat seeds can cause bitter aftertaste and unpleasant sensation.
+Eating raw fruits is undesirable as it contains tannins, and therefore causes a bitterly astringent effect on the tongue, palates, and throat.
+Although not life-threatening, chewing langsat seeds can cause a bitter aftertaste and unpleasant sensation.

-Pregnant woman can enjoy the fruit, but avoid chewing seeds.
+Pregnant women can enjoy the fruit, but avoid chewing seeds.
 People with diabetes may want to avoid eating too much of them at one go because of their high sugar content.
 (Medical disclaimer).

 Production guide.- PDF.